 Food and Drug Interactions

-- There are no known interactions of denosumab with food or with other medications.
+- There are no known interactions of denosumab with food.

 When to Call the Doctor

 Call your doctor or nurse if you have any of these symptoms and/or any new or unusual symptoms:

 - Fever of 100.4° F (38° C) or higher